kencochrane/django-intercom/README.rst

         'django_intercom',
     )

-3. Add "INTERCOM_APPID" setting to your django settings file with your intercom application Id.
+3. Add ``INTERCOM_APPID`` setting to your django settings file with your intercom application Id.

     in settings.py::